UPetersen/LibreMonitor/README.md

 <img src="https://cloud.githubusercontent.com/assets/10375483/19742184/19fcf272-9bc4-11e6-8cd8-d02139f3616b.PNG" width="300">

+####Some explanations

+The "Glucose" row shows the current glucose value and two "delta values" that show how the glucose is about to develop (linear extrapolation for the next fifteen minutes).
+The first delta value is the difference of the current and the oldest minute-value, the delta value in braces is the difference of the current glucose value and the glucose value from 8 minutes ago, multiplied by two.
+The two "prognosis" glucose values are calculated by adding the delta values to the current glucose value.
+Glucose is calculated from the raw value as follows:

+	glucose = raw * slope + offset

+The "Last 15 minutes" and "Last eight hours" sections display the glucose values, corresponding date, the raw value, the 6 bytes of data as read from the Freestyle Libre sensor and some other test data.

+####Trouble shooting

+* If a crc is wrong, most likely the device is not located near enough to the Freestyle Libre sensor.
+* If the data is not refreshed, disconnect and reconnect.
+* If the device cannot be connected, check wether bluetooth is switched on.

 ##Suggested readings

 [Blog by Pierre Vandevenne](http://type1tennis.blogspot.de) with information on the internals of the Freestyle Libre and suggestions on how to choose slope and offset.
 Without his work all this would probably not have been possible.